-3.3 Hydraulic Fracturing Inputs
+3.2 Hydraulic Fracturing Inputs

 To estimate learning over the production function, it is necessary to see operators' input choices.
-The NDIC provides data on fracturing inputs, but housed in pdf documents of scanned images that are not machine-readable.
-Therefore, I access a digitized version of this data provided by DrillingInfo's Engineering Feed.
-Because these data are sometimes missing or incorrectly transcribed, I supplement DrillingInfo's version with manual entries from the NDIC's pdf files, and from FracFocus, where available.7
+The NDIC publicly provides data on fracturing inputs, but housed in pdf documents of scanned images that are not machine-readable.
+I therefore supplement these pdfs with a pull from the NDIC's data server.6 Because these data are sometimes missing or incorrectly transcribed, I supplement them with manual entries from the NDIC's pdf files, and from FracFocus, where available.7